SS&C boosts banking software heft with $5.4 billion DST deal

-(Reuters) - SS&C Technologies Holdings Inc (SSNC.O) said on Thursday it will buy DST Systems Inc (DST.N) in a $5.4 billion deal, expanding its financial technology software prowess through its largest deal to date.
+(Reuters) - SS&C Technologies Holdings Inc said on Thursday it would buy DST Systems Inc in a $5.4 billion deal, expanding its financial technology software prowess through its largest deal to date.

-SS&C’s offer of $84 in cash for each DST share represents a premium of 29 percent to the stock’s close on Tuesday, a day before Reuters reported the companies were in advanced talks.
+SS&C’s offer of $84 in cash for each DST share represents a premium of 29 percent to the stock’s closing price on Tuesday, a day before Reuters reported the companies were in advanced talks.

 The report sent DST’s shares surging nearly 23 percent on Wednesday, while SS&C’s closed up 12.8 percent.
 Both stocks jumped to record highs on Thursday, before easing to trade up about 5 percent each.